Last Updated on

 - Use cotton breast pads and change them often.

 How Can You Prevent Sore Nipples?

 There are various measures that may be adopted to prevent sore nipples.
-Following are some of the measures:
+Here are some of them:

 Like all mammals, your baby has the natural instinct to self-latch.
-You should let your baby latch on itself.
+You should let your baby latch on himself.
 If you think your baby needs help, then you may intervene.

 2. Position Your Baby Correctly

 It is important to position your baby in the correct way so that the baby can latch properly.